CatMoe/Blessing/.github/README.md

 No release will be released until the antibot module is completed.
 The original MoeFilter remains in the archive branch.
 You can also download it in the release.

+When you need this library.
+Please note before the release.
+No backward compatibility is retained.
+You may need to adjust or fix your code based on updates and needs.